ESA-VirES/VirES-Server/vires/README.md

 #### Product Type Import
 The VirES-Server comes with a predefined set of product types of the supported products.
-The default product types are loaded by the `import` command:
+The default product types are loaded by the `import` command with the `--default` option:

 ```
-$ <instance>/manage.py product_type import
+$ <instance>/manage.py product_type import --default
 ```

 New product types can be imported from their JSON definition, either from a file or from the standard input: